-A video isn’t necessary to determine that this rumor is not credible, however.
+The video has since been deleted, but viewing it isn’t necessary to determine that this rumor is not credible, however.
 This story was reported nowhere but Huzlers, a satire (i.e., fake news) web site dealing solely in salacious falsehoods whose disclaimer notes that it is the “most notorious fauxtire & satire entertainment website in the world.”

 Huzlers is a well-known culprit in the spread of false information, previously advancing fabricated stories about 15 consecutive days of planetary darkness, cocaine found in Coors Light beer, and AriZona IceD Tea being tainted with urine.